New here? Learn more about Spotlight PA’s independent, unbiased reporting »

 Daniel Fishel / For Spotlight PA

 At a quick glance: Superior Court is made up of 15 judges.
-Currently, there are 8 Democrats and 6 Republicans that serve on the court, and one vacant seat.
+Starting in January 2026, there will be 9 Democrats and 6 Republicans who serve on the court.

 To qualify for a seat on the court, candidates must have state residency for at least one year and reside in the commonwealth throughout their term.
 They must be at least 21 years of age, but not older than 75.
 They also have to be a member of the Bar of the Pennsylvania Supreme Court and licensed to practice law in the state.